 This condition is more common in men over 60 years old and women over age 67.
 Other things that raise the risk are:

-Aortic dissection is usually a sudden, catastrophic event that results in a medical emergency.
-At the hospital, the doctor will ask about your symptoms and medical history.
+Aortic dissection is often a sudden event.
+It is a medical emergency.
+At the hospital, the doctor will ask about symptoms and health history.
 A physical exam will be done.
-Imaging tests evaluate the aorta and surrounding structures.
+Imaging tests will check the aorta and surrounding structures.
 These may include:

-Treatment depends on where in the aorta the dissection occurs.
-Once stabilized, you will be further evaluated for the type of treatment needed.
-One type of aortic dissection requires immediate major surgery.
-Another type can often be managed without surgery (if no blood vessels are obstructed).
+The first goal is emergency care.
+Once the person is stabilized, treatment is determined.
+Treatment depends on where in the aorta the tear has happened.
+One type of aortic dissection needs surgery right away.
+Another type can often be managed without surgery (if no blood vessels are blocked).

-Treatment options may include:
+Treatment options may be:

 Aortic dissection.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/cardiovascular-disorders/diseases-of-the-aorta-and-its-branches/aortic-dissection.
 Accessed July 16, 2021.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.

 To send comments or feedback to our Editorial Team regarding the content please email us at firstname.lastname@example.org.
 Our Health Library Support team will respond to your email request within 2 business days.